 Assessing my performance

-In the last few months, I’ve decided that I need to compare my performance to a global index as well as a UK one, given the current make-up of my investments.
+I’ve decided that I need to compare my performance to a global index as well as a UK one, given the current make-up of my investments.

 A number of my holdings helped my overall return this year – Fundsmith and Lindsell Train have both done well, as has Caledonia.
 The likes of Baronsmead and the infrastructure funds have also helped to steady the ship.